Skip to main content

 Criterion (ii): Interchange of human values

-Chichen-Itza exhibits exceptional cultural interchange between Mayan civilisation and Toltec traditions from central Mexico.
+Chichen-Itza exhibits exceptional cultural interchange between Mayan civilization and Toltec traditions from central Mexico.
 The fusion created distinctive architectural styles combining Maya astronomical knowledge with Toltec military imagery, demonstrating profound cross-cultural influences that transformed Yucatán architecture.

 III